< 4-minute read

 Bringing eSIM to the masses

-At the time of this world’s first, Apple is the world’s number 2 smartphone vendor (after Samsung which holds 20% of the worldwide market).
-Since then, it dropped to the 3rd position, surpassed by the hungry Huawei.
+At the time of this world’s first, Apple was -still- is the world’s number 2 smartphone vendor (after Samsung which holds 20% of the worldwide market).

 That’s why Apple’s eSIM adoption is a true game changer.
 It will further increase eSIM awareness and adoption among consumers globally – in addition to the iPad Pro and iWatch’s current support of eSIMs.

 In terms of customer experience benefits, eSIMs simplify the user journey thanks to the digitalisation of the mobile subscription activation of eSIM-ready devices.

 eSIM-ready iPhones further increase eSIM awareness and adoption among end-users & consumer product OEMs globally

 Apple has made it clear it would generalise eSIM across all its product portfolio.
 Fuelled by this strategic eSIM vision, all new iPhone models launched since September 2018 support eSIM (the iPhone 12 being the latest one, following its launch in October 2020).

 Democratizing mobile access among OEMs and ODMs

 Apple’s eSIM endorsement is a fantastic spotlight for the SIM industry in bringing mobile-connectivity-as-a-feature for original equipment & device manufacturers.